Vocal Range: How to Find Yours in 1 Minute (Or Less)!

 Most of the time vocal range is written as two notes: the lowest note and the highest note with a dash between them.

-For example, a pretty common vocal range for male singers is C3-C5.
+For example, what is the common vocal range for male singers?
+A pretty common male range is C3-C5.
 That’s the vocal range of a Tenor.

 The letter is the name of one of the note you’re singing (C in this case).